 Ensure you’ve considered the whole inventory while creating UPR.
 Without any pricing rule, buyers will be able to get your impressions for the lower CPMs.

-The UPR with higher floor price wins and it means you can’t define more than one pricing rule for the same inventory.
+The UPR with a higher floor price wins and it means you can’t define more than one pricing rule for the same inventory.
 Even if you did, it is of no use.

-You still need to continually set, test and optimize floor prices based on demand, the value of your inventory, seasons, etc. Though the first-price auction reduces the impact of floors, it serves a purpose.
+You still need to continually set, test, and optimize floor prices based on demand, the value of your inventory, seasons, etc. Though the first-price auction reduces the impact of floors, it serves a purpose.
 Especially, with bid shading gaining traction among buy-side platforms, you can’t take the ‘set and go’ approach.

-Speaking of bid shading, we have recently discussed how bid shading has evolved into more than a price optimizing algorithm.
+Speaking of bid shading, we have recently discussed how bid shading has evolved into more than a price-optimizing algorithm.
 Buyers have started to weigh the value of the impressions more thoroughly.
 You need to assume the worst to be on the safe side.
 Work diligently to understand your inventory and then come up with unified pricing rules.
 That being said, it’s safe to stay close to your existing floor prices.

 One of the subtle effects of Google Ad Manager’s pricing change will be SPO.
 Google can communicate the floor prices of UPR to AdX demand and EB SSPs within bid requests.
 Header bidding partners (who won’t get the UPR floors) won’t be able to quickly adapt as EB partners.
 So, it is better to see whether you can replicate the same floor prices (floor prices of UPR) on the header bidding partners using their console or ensure price-priority line items of HB partners in Google Ad Manager are in line with the UPR.